mgetz34/mgetz34/README.md

 - 🔭 I’m currently working on ...
 Continued development on a social-media app: Frogr
 - 🌱 I’m currently learning ...
 TypeScript, Python, AWS
-- 👯 I’m looking to collaborate on ...
-OpenSource projects and collabrative development
+- 👯 I’m looking to collaborate on ... open source projects and creative initiatves!
 - 🤔 I’m looking for help with ...
-Carrer advice and prospects
+Success in development portfolio diversification
 - 💬 Ask me about ...
+Bikes, Skis, and Database Development
-- 📫 How to reach me: ...
+- 📫 How to reach me: ... mgetz340@gmail.com
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 I played the violin for 7 years!